 Businesses based outside of the EU will ordinarily require an EU intermediary to manage the process.
 (Note that following Brexit, the requirement for an EU intermediary extends to UK businesses.)

 In the UK, after you’ve registered you will be issued with a unique 12-digit IOSS VAT identification number.
-This number will be included in your HMRC business tax account.

 Your registration for the scheme will start on the day you receive your IOSS VAT identification number.
 From this date you must: